sous-chefs/docker/README.md

 end
 ```

-- This command will exit succesfully.
-This will happen on every chef-client run.
+- This will exit succesfully.
+It will happen on every chef-client run.

 ```ruby
 docker_container 'busybox_ls' do